famaxth/Telegram-Bot-Shop/README.md

 Hi!
 I present to you the update of my AutoShop.
 A lot of work was done, the bot was completely rewritten from scratch.
 The bot is written using pyTelegramBotApi(telebot).
 The update added new features, improved existing ones, and optimized the operation of the bot itself.
+Example - [@kiujhouitrbot](t.me/kiujhouitrbot)

 # New